clooney/usps-tracking-api/webhook.md

 ### Security Practices
 TrackingMore supports either HTTP or HTTPS urls.
 Opt for HTTPS to secure data transmissions.

-Note, your endpoint will be public.
+Note: your endpoint will be public.

 ### Retry Mechanism
-TrackingMore sends event driven data to webhook URL via POST method.
-In case of an unsuccessful event (HTTP response code NOT between 200 and 299), TrackingMore attempts to deliver your webhooks for up to 14 times with an exponential back off.

-The current attempt webhook delay is calculated by this formula: 2^(number of retry) x 30s.
-For example, If the attempt fails, TrackingMore will retry the 2nd attempt 30s later.
-If the 7th attempts fail, TrackingMore retry the 8th attempt 960s later If the 14th attempts fail, TrackingMore will not send out that webhook any more.
+TrackingMore's webhook utilizes the POST method to transmit event-driven data.
+For deliveries that fail (HTTP responses outside the 200-299 range), there's a strategy to retry up to 14 times, utilizing an exponential back-off mechanism.
+The delay between retries is calculated using the formula: 2^(retry attempt) x 30 seconds, ensuring efficient and persistent attempt to deliver data without immediate repetition, enhancing the chance for success over time.

 ## Webhook Specification
 ### Webhook Signature
-Check for TrackingMore's signature to verify all webhook notifications.

-All webhook notification header has a calculated digital signature for verification.
-The signature is a base64-encoded HMAC generated using sha256 algorithm with webhook request body and webhook secret of your account.
+Each webhook notification includes a header with a digital signature.
+This signature, a base64-encoded HMAC, is generated using the sha256 algorithm with the webhook request body and your account's webhook secret.

-Each webhook request could be verified by comparing the computed HMAC signature and the attached signature in header.

 ### How to compute HMAC signature
-Step 1: Get Webhook Secret
+* Get the Webhook Secret.

-The following Webhook Secret is used for compute signature.

 ~~~
 2e55b9a3-4dd1-4416-9897-c4bd1e3d738f